- Zygomatic implants are an alternative to traditional implants for people with severe bone loss in the jaw.

 Zygomatic dental implants were designed for patients who have had too much bone loss for traditional implants.
 They are much longer than other dental implants because they must reach the zygomatic bone or zygoma.
 Your cheeks sit directly on top of the zygoma, so you can see that these implants are quite long.

 Patients who have undergone bone loss are not ideal candidates for traditional implants.
-To even be considered, the patient would have to have bone grafting procedures, which are not always very successful.
+To even be considered, the patient would need bone grafting procedures, which are not always very successful.
 Zygomatic implants have made dental implants available to even those with severe bone loss.

-The zygoma bone, or cheekbone, is denser than other facial bones, which provides for even more stabilization once the implant has had time to integrate into the surrounding bone.
+The zygoma, or cheekbone, is denser than other facial bones, providing even greater stabilization once the implant has had time to integrate with the surrounding bone.
 As with traditional implants, zygomatic implants can last a lifetime and restore full chewing function for people with missing teeth.

 Zygomatic implant surgery and recovery

-The procedure to place zygoma implants is not much different than traditional implants.
+The procedure for placing zygoma implants is not much different from that of traditional implants.
 You will be numb during treatment and should only feel pressure and vibrations during the placement.

 The recovery process is quick.
 You should expect some tenderness and swelling, but those symptoms should only last for 24-48 hours after the procedure.
 You can place an ice pack on your face and jaw periodically for the first couple of days to help with the swelling.